Gut health: what are the five Ks?

 We know that supporting our gut health can keep us strong, sane and slim, and that our diet is the best way to do this, but what are the five ks?

-You may have heard them mentioned before, and now increasing attention is being put on the five Ks – fermented foods that can help to boost your gut health.
+You may have heard them mentioned before, and increasing attention is being put on the five Ks.
+These fermented foods help to boost your gut health.

 With the help of health guru Ursel Barnes, we’ve compiled the five Ks of fermented food that are great for your gut.